awsdocs/amazon-aurora-user-guide/doc_source/UsingWithRDS.IAMDBAuth.Connecting.AWSCLI.PostgreSQL.md

-# Connecting to Your DB Cluster from the Command Line: AWS CLI and psql Client<a name="UsingWithRDS.IAMDBAuth.Connecting.AWSCLI.PostgreSQL"></a>
+# Connecting to Your DB Cluster Using IAM Authentication from the Command Line: AWS CLI and psql Client<a name="UsingWithRDS.IAMDBAuth.Connecting.AWSCLI.PostgreSQL"></a>

 You can connect from the command line to an Aurora PostgreSQL DB cluster with the AWS CLI and psql command line tool as described following\.